thycotic/privman-docs/getting-started/index.md

 ## On-premises

-This following topics provide a guided path through the on-premises installation and setup steps that are part of the initial stand-up of an on-premises Privilege Manager integration.
+The following topics provide a guided path through the on-premises installation and setup steps that are part of the initial stand-up of an on-premises Privilege Manager integration.

 In this section you find: